in28minutes/cloud.in28minutes.com/_posts/2022-03-31-gcp-kubernetes-engine.md

 ## You will learn
 - What is GKE?
-- Why it is important and how to set it up?
+- What are the different concepts, components and important terminologies
 - Commands Cheatsheet

 ## GCP Certification Study Material and Notes - 25 PDF Cheat Sheets